What is this guide for?

 We offer everybody the opportunity to sign up (consent) to receive marketing and promotional information on the group’s activities (e.g. emails about forthcoming events).

 When you sign-up to our marketing mailing list we will ask for your email address and will use this data to send you information about our events and activities (e.g. upcoming events, latest news, etc).
-We will only send you information that is related to Inversion Vocal Group. (i.e. we will not use your data to send you marketing messages from 3rd parties).
+We will only send you information that is related to Sound Avenue. (i.e. we will not use your data to send you marketing messages from 3rd parties).

 Anything we send you will include a clear option to unsubscribe and you can also do so at any time by replying to the email.